kennytilton/mxtodomvc/README.md

     #(mset!> me :clock (util/now))
     interval)
 ````
 We call this gluing process "lifting".
 Lifting the system clock required just a few lines of code.
 We hinted earlier that mxWeb exemplifies "lifting".
 That took almost two thousand lines.
+Because dataflow.
 #### 6. a single source of behavior: co-location of model and view
 This may be an anti-feature to many.
 Our wall clock widget needs application state, and it generates and relays that state itself.
 The `clock` property holds the JS epoch, and the 'ticker' property holds a timer driving `clock`.
 Nearby in the code, a child element consumes the stream of `clock` values.
 Everything resides together in the source for quick authoring, debugging, revision, and understanding.
 > The current trend in web library architecture involves decomposing monolithic apps into small elements combined usefully at run-time by the library to form the desired application.
 With mxWeb, the elements shaping an application behavior are found together in the source.
 Bucking trends makes us nervous, so we were happy to see Facebook engineers bragging on their "co-location" of GraphQL snippets alongside the components that consumed them.
-#### 7. the Grail of object re-use
+#### 7. the Grail of object reuse
-In classic OOP, objects have rigid definitions making generality hence re-use unlikely.
-DIV elements do not generally need a stream of clock values, so normally we would need to sub-class DIV to arrange for one, or wire up some access to a stream maintained somewhere else.
+In classic OOP, objects have rigid definitions making generality unlikely.
+DIV elements do not generally need a stream of clock values, so normally we would need to sub-class DIV to arrange for one, or wire up access to a stream maintained elsewhere.
 Matrix works like the prototype model of OOP; we can code up a new dataflow-capable clock property on the fly.

 ## License